swseverance/ngrx-action-debouncer/README.md

 ```
 ## Multiple Types of Actions

-Because each type of action receives its own Observable, `debounceAction()` can safely be used with multiple types of actions.
+`debounceAction()` can safely be used with multiple types of actions.
 See the library's unit tests for an example of why this works.

 ## Usage
 Import `NgrxActionDebouncerModule` only once, into your app's root module: